Conclusion

 Without seeing the bigger picture, it can be hard to understand at first why frameworks are important.
 However, frameworks are critical in research and nursing practice because they organize thinking, guide actions, and connect theory to real-world care and outcomes.

 Remember as you move through this content, that theory, research, and practice are interrelated.
 Research tests theories, and theories emerge from research.
 Research outcomes inform practice, and practice in turn informs and motivates research.
 Clinical questions lead to theories that inform clinical practice.
+Figure 2.3 below shows an example of how all these concepts we have learned in this chapter come together to link theory, research, and practice in nursing.

 Scenario